jsaipafrer/sox_implementation/README.md

 ## Requirements

-To run this project, you will need Node.js >= 22.13.1, npm >= 11.3.0 and sqlite3 >= 3.37.2.
-You will also need
-to install `tsx` and `typescript` globally:
+To run this project, you will need Node.js >= 22.13.1, npm >= 11.3.0.
+You will also need to install `tsx` and `typescript`:

 ```
-  npm i -g tsx typescript
+  npm i tsx typescript
 ```

 ## Running the project

 Before running the project, make sure that you have a file called `sox.sqlite` in `src/app/db`.
-If not, run the following command from the project's root
+If not, run the following command from the project's root (requires sqlite3 >= 3.37.2)

 ```
   touch ./src/app/db/sox.sqlite